Tax and EOFY toolkit

-The tax calculations and adjustments for the period 1 July 2016 to 30 June 2017 will be in progress soon.
+The tax calculations and adjustments for the period 1 July 2017 to 30 June 2018 have been completed for clients' super and pension accounts.

 To assist you in explaining to your clients the principles and assumptions that we have used to calculate each member's notional tax return, we have released the

 - online Superannuation Tax Calculation report (available as a client report)

 - Guide to Member Tax Calculation

 The Guide to Member Tax Calculation is provided to you for information purposes only.
 No action is required from you or your clients.

 Frequently asked questions

 (The following are further explained in the Guide to Member Tax Calculation)